fhljys/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlSyncGroup.md

 ```

 ### -Interval
-The interval time of doing data synchronization.
+The frequency (in seconds) of doing data synchronization.

 ```yaml
 Type: Int32